Desert2033/UpToUp/README.md

 # Test3d
 Test 3d game with coroutine.
-Person auto jump and with arrows move left and right.
+Person auto jump and with tap on screen move left and right.